Abhi50854/Portfolio-website/README.md

 # 🌐 Personal Portfolio Website

 This is a responsive and elegant **portfolio website** designed and built using **HTML5** and **CSS3**.
-It serves as a personal introduction, showcasing who you are, your skills, education, interests, and ways to connect with you.
+It serves as a personal introduction, show my skills, education, interests, and ways to connect with me.

 ## 📁 Project Structure